Circuitscape/Omniscape.jl/docs/src/examples.md

 using Omniscape, GeoData, Plots
 ```

-Next, download the inputs for this problems:
+Next, download the inputs for this example:

 ```julia
 # Download example input data